Yesenia Gómez: Professional career

 After three more wins, two by stoppage, she faced future world champion Lourdes Juárez in September 2016.
 The bout was called off in the fourth round on the advice of the ringside doctor after Gómez suffered a cut from an accidental clash of heads, resulting in a no contest (NC).
 Her next two fights were against Jacky Calvo in April and June 2017, with both resulting in a draw, followed by an MD loss to Guadalupe Bautista in September of the same year.

 Her next fight came against reigning WBC female light flyweight champion Esmeralda Moreno 19 May 2018 at the Poliforum in Playa del Carmen, Mexico.
 Moreno retained her title through a majority draw, with two judges scoring the bout even at 95–95 while the third scored it 97–93 in favour of Gómez.
 She would get an immediate rematch with Moreno on 22 September 2018 at the Grand Oasis Arena.
 Gómez settled the score on their previous bout, defeating Moreno via MD to capture the WBC female light flyweight title.
 Two judges scored the bout in favour of Gómez with 97–93 and 96–94, while the third judge scored it even at 95–95.

 Gómez lost her title to Canada's Kim Clavel going down by unanimous decision on 27 July 2022 at Montreal Casino, Montreal, Canada.

+She faced Lourdes Juárez for the now vacant WBC female light-flyweight title in Chetumal, Mexico, on 29 November 2024, losing via unanimous decision.